angelusfelix/Analyzing-eCommerce-Business-Performance/README.md

+Goal = Aggregated various business csv files and simplified to track, monitor and assess the success or failure of various business processes

+notes = "##" = dataset

 ## Customer_dataset
 1. There is no duplicate data in customers_dataset.
 2. Most customer in customer_dataset is customer from sao paulo 15540 customers.